hayesmaker/phase-2-e/README.md

 Nightwatch is probably the simplest, most flexible and powerful HTML e2e framework currently available...
 And it's pre-packed with many DOM specific commands and assertions which you can use in your HTML websites and applications.

-But if you're currently using Phaser to write your HTML5 games, then congratulations, you can now use this set of Nightwatch custom assertion and commands, designed specifically for use with Phaser.
+But if you're currently using Phaser to write your HTML5 games, then you're in luck, you can use this set of Nightwatch custom assertion and commands, designed specifically for use with testing Phaser E2E!.

 #### Things you should know: